 Nike Air Max 97 White

-Athletic looking white sneakers like the Nike Air 97 versions give you an elegant flair when donned with navy vertical-striped tapered bottoms, muted-toned polo, and a figure-hugging navy blazer.
-If you want your look to pop without going over the top, try teaming this up with black chinos, bright colored crew-neck polo, and a black overcoat.
+Athletic-looking white sneakers like the Nike Air 97 versions give you an elegant flair when donned with navy vertical-striped tapered bottoms, muted-toned polo, and a figure-hugging navy blazer.
+If you want your look to pop without going over the top, try teaming this up with black chinos, bright-colored crew-neck polo, and a black overcoat.

 Nike Air Max 97 Blue

-If you want to give your everyday work ensemble a sharp yet sporty allure, throw on this shoe with a pair of charcoal dress pants, white dress shirt, overlapped by a muted grey overcoat, and finished off with a double-breasted dark brown blazer.
+If you want to give your everyday work ensemble a sharp yet sporty allure, throw on this shoe with a pair of charcoal dress pants, a white dress shirt, overlapped by a muted grey overcoat, and finished off with a double-breasted dark brown blazer.

 Nike Air Max 97 Grey

-Spruce up your typical daily apparel with a sportier twist by fusing white khaki, pale blue long sleeve shirt, and a Nike Air Max 97 Wolf Grey.
-For a more brazen look, you might want to take a shot in mixing charcoal wool dress pants, grey felted wool bomber jacket, and a beige wool blazer.
+Spruce up your typical daily apparel with a sportier twist by fusing white khaki, a pale blue long sleeve shirt, and a Nike Air Max 97 Wolf Grey.
+For a more brazen look, you might want to take a shot in mixing charcoal wool dress pants, a grey felted wool bomber jacket and a beige wool blazer.
 For a seriously stylish form, go with black pin-rolled jeans, a black crew-neck sweater, and a loud red windbreaker.